-The development will include two office complexes, a hospital, a three-star and a four-star business hotels, a pedestrian boulevard linking the business park to the mall, a residential “village” complex and a central park.
+The development will include two office complexes, a six-storeyed hospital, a three-star and a four-star business hotels, a pedestrian boulevard linking the business park to the mall, a residential “village” complex and a central park.

 The office blocks will provide parking lots for a total of 820 vehicles.

-“The project site borders Thika Road and WillMary estate to its North West, Garden City Mall to its North East, and Kenya Breweries Limited to its South East.
-The site can be accessed through Garden City Boulevard road and Ngumba lane that are off Thika Super highway,” the developer says in the regulatory filings.
+The project site borders Thika Road and WillMary estate to its north west, Garden City Mall to its north east, and Kenya Breweries to its south east.
+The site can be accessed through Garden City Boulevard road and Ngumba lane that are off Thika Super highway.

-Last month, Nema invited public views on the proposed development, which entails subdivision of 23.53 acres of land into 10 plots for construction of “two office blocks, a four- and a six-storeyed facility and a six-storeyed hospital” as well as “a 286-room three-star and a 216-room four-star hotel”.
+In May, the National Environment Management Authority (Nema) invited public views on the proposed development, which entails subdivision of 23.53 acres of land into 10 plots for construction of “two office blocks, a four- and a six-storeyed facility and a six-storeyed hospital” as well as “a 286-room three-star and a 216-room four-star hotel”.

 EDITOR'S NOTE: Read the latest issue of Construction Business Review.
 Flip through the pages of the paper real-time or download a copy to read offline.
 Sign up for a FREE subscription to get the paper delivered to your inbox every month.